Ancient furniture: Seating

-The modern word “throne” is derived from the ancient Greek thronos (Greek singular: θρόνος), which was a seat designated for deities or individuals of high status or honor.
+The modern word "throne" is derived from the ancient Greek thronos (Greek singular: θρόνος), which was a seat designated for deities or individuals of high status or honor.
 The colossal chryselephantine statue of Zeus at Olympia, constructed by Phidias and lost in antiquity, featured the god Zeus seated on an elaborate throne, which was decorated with gold, precious stones, ebony, and ivory, according to Pausanias.
 Less extravagant though more influential in later periods is the klismos (Greek singular: κλισμός), an elegant Greek chair with a curved backrest and legs whose form was copied by the Romans and is now part of the vocabulary of furniture design.
 A fine example is shown on the grave stele of Hegeso, dating to the late fifth century BCE.
 As with earlier furniture from the east, the klismos and thronos could be accompanied by footstools.
 There are three types of footstools outlined by Richter – those with plain straight legs, those with curved legs, and those shaped like boxes that would have sat directly on the ground.

 The most common form of Greek seat was the backless stool.
 These were known as diphroi (Greek singular: δίφρος) and they were easily portable.
 The Parthenon frieze displays numerous examples, upon which the gods are seated.
-Several fragments of a stool were discovered in the forth-century BCE. tomb in Thessaloniki, including two of the legs and four transverse stretchers.
+Several fragments of a stool were discovered in the fourth-century BCE. tomb in Thessaloniki, including two of the legs and four transverse stretchers.
 Once made of wood and covered in silver foil, all that remains of this piece are the parts made of precious metal.

 The folding stool, known as the diphros okladias (Greek singular: δίφρος ὀκλαδίας), was practical and portable.
 The Greek folding stool survives in numerous depictions, indicating its popularity in the Archaic and Classical periods; the type may have been derived from earlier Minoan and Mycenaean examples, which in turn were likely based on Egyptian models.
 Greek folding stools might have plain straight legs or curved legs that typically ended in animal feet.